-We believe we are a global leader in smart electric vehicle charging and energy management.
+We believe we are a global leader in intelligent electric vehicle charging and energy management solutions.
 Founded in 2015, we create smart charging systems that combine innovative technology with outstanding design and that manage the communication between user, vehicle, grid, building and charger.

 Our mission is to facilitate the adoption of electric vehicles today to make more sustainable use of energy tomorrow.
-By designing, manufacturing, and distributing charging solutions for residential, business, and public use, we intend to lay the infrastructure required to meet the demands of mass electric vehicle ("EV") ownership everywhere.
+By designing, manufacturing, and distributing charging solutions for residential, business, and public use, we intend to lay the infrastructure required to meet the demands of EV ownership everywhere.
 We believe our customer-centric approach to our holistic hardware, software, installation and service offering allows us to solve existing barriers to EV adoption as well as anticipate potential future opportunities.
 We are committed to creating solutions that will not only allow for faster, simpler EV charging but that will also change the way the world uses energy.
-In our pursuit to accomplish this vision, the Company has acquired four private businesses to date:
+In our pursuit to accomplish this vision, the Company has acquired five private businesses to date:

-- Intelligent Solutions (Acquired in February 2020): We believe Intelligent Solutions is one of the largest distributors of intelligent charging solutions in Northern Europe, with an extensive partner network of car dealers, installers, and utility companies in Norway, Sweden, Finland, and Denmark.
+- 1. Intelligent Solutions (Acquired in February 2020): We believe Intelligent Solutions is one of the largest distributors of intelligent charging solutions in Northern Europe, with an extensive partner network of car dealers, installers, and utility companies in Norway, Sweden, Finland, and Denmark.
 Headquartered in Stavanger, Norway, Intelligent Solutions offers a variety of services from hardware to installation service and technical support.
 We believe this acquisition was a key component in our strategy to expand our business in Northern Europe.
 On August 13, 2021, we exercised our option to acquire the remaining 33.334% interest in Wallbox AS, which was formerly called Intelligent Solutions AS. - 2.
 Electromaps (Acquired in September 2020): We believe Electromaps is a leading digital platform for accessing free and paid for electric charging points in southern Europe.
 The app provides its 390,000+ registered users access to the charging points and ability to make payments directly from their mobile phone, unifying the entire charging infrastructure and improving the electric vehicle driving experience.
 Through this acquisition, we took our first step into the public electric charging space and plan to continue to foster innovation on the Electromaps platform.
 On July 27, 2022, we exercised our option to acquire the remaining 49% of share capital of Electromaps. - 3.
-ARES (Acquired in July 2022): ARES is an innovative provider of printed circuit boards and through its acquisition, we expanded our design and manufacturing capabilities and believe this acquisition will increase our innovation cycle time and improve our supply chain resilience. - 4.
-COIL (Acquired in August 2022): COIL is a leading EV charging installer serving the U.S. market, enabling in-house installation and maintenance solutions for commercial, public and residential charging applications, expanding our addressable market into a large and growing segment.
+ARES (Acquired in July 2022): ARES is an innovative provider of printed circuit boards and through its acquisition, we expanded our design and manufacturing capabilities and believe this acquisition will improve our innovation cycle time and strengthen our supply chain resilience. - 4.
+COIL (Acquired in August 2022): COIL is a leading EV charging installer serving the U.S. market, enabling in-house installation and maintenance solutions for commercial, public and residential charging applications, expanding our addressable market into a large and growing segment. - 5.
+Albert Buettner GmbH ("ABL") business (acquired in November 2023): ABL business was a pioneer in EV charging solutions in Germany, the largest EV market in Europe.